Hiltrude of Liessies: Life

-Her brother welcomed her, and provided her with a cell attached to the abbey chapel.
+Her brother provided her with a cell attached to the abbey chapel.
 There she lived as a nun, participating in the liturgical life of the abbey.
-Her parents gave her an estate from Molhain to Yeaux for her life, and after her death it was to go to the Church of St. Lambert.
+Her parents gave her an estate from Molhain to Yeaux for her life.

 Later, following her example, several daughters of lords decided to join her, allowing the creation in 752 of a female annex.
-Hiltrude died on September 27th around 800.
+Hiltrude died on September 27 around 800.